 One of the most vital aspects of Jewish Eldercare of Rhode Island is how we depend on volunteers for our program.
 Through the generosity of our Women’s Association, gifts are delivered three times a year for Rosh Hashanah, Hanukkah, and Purim.
 Volunteers are an integral part of these deliveries.
 The spiritual component of visits plays an important role that it encompasses the needs of the elderly.
 The CHAVER program recognizes the importance and the opportunity to concentrate on the spiritual needs of the residents.

 For volunteers interested in taking on the mitzvah of visiting the elderly in nursing homes or in private residences, the JSA offers the CHAVER curriculum.
 CHAVER (Caring Helpers and Visitors Empower Residents) is a program that gives volunteers the skills and understanding they need to become spiritually friendly visitors.
-The eight-week course covers secular and Jewish issues, preparing volunteers to respond to the physical, mental, and spiritual needs of the people they visit.
+The two hour training covers secular and Jewish issues, preparing volunteers to respond to the physical, mental, and spiritual needs of the people they visit.

 The following psalm best describes the philosophy of the JERI program.
 (Psalm 71:9) “Do not cast me aside when I am old; when my strength has come to an end (or wavers), do not desert me.”

 For more information about the JERI Outreach Program, or to touch the lives of Jewish seniors by becoming a JERI or CHAVER volunteer, call Susie Adler, Program Coordinator, at 401-621-5374 or email Susie at firstname.lastname@example.org